QubesOS/qubes-doc/project-security/verifying-signatures.md

 ### Why am I getting "WARNING: This key is not certified with a trusted
 signature!
 There is no indication that the signature belongs to the owner."?

+Several possibilities:
-Either you don't have the [Qubes Master Signing Key](#1-get-the-qubes-master-signing-key-and-verify-its-authenticity), or you didn't [set its trust level correctly](#1-get-the-qubes-master-signing-key-and-verify-its-authenticity).
+* you don't have the [Qubes Master Signing Key](#1-get-the-qubes-master-signing-key-and-verify-its-authenticity)
+* you didn't [set its trust level correctly](#1-get-the-qubes-master-signing-key-and-verify-its-authenticity)
+* in the case of verifying a Git commit or tag, you haven't yet chosen to place ultimate PGP trust in the individual signer's key

 ### Why am I getting "X signature not checked due to a missing key"?